 In truth, there are certain benefits and drawbacks to both.

-With this being said, you need to be careful of the razors you are buying.
+With this being said, you need to be careful of the razors you’re buying.

-With disposable razors, you will be left with as many band aids on your face as you have razors in the multi-pack so be sure to go for a high quality brand.
-We aren’t saying that you have to shop for the most expensive one, there are plenty of good quality options for a decent price.
+With disposable razors, you will be left with as many band-aids on your face as you have razors in the multi-pack, so be sure to go for a high-quality brand.
+We aren’t saying that you have to shop for the most expensive one, there are plenty of good quality options at a reasonable price.

 Let’s look at some other features to look out for when deciding on a razor;

-- If possible, look for razors that have multiple blades because you will be able to get closer to the skin with these.
-When trying to remove a shadow, you want to get as close to the root of the hairs as possible and this is a great solution.
+If possible, look for razors that have multiple blades because you will be able to get closer to the skin with these.
+When trying to remove a shadow, you want to get as close to the root of the hair as possible, and this is a great solution.